-The County anticipates that construction of the proposed project would require the construction contractor to close one of the two traffic lanes while construction activities were occurring, resulting in a reversible control (both directions alternating use of a single lane) lane closure.
+The County anticipates that construction of the proposed project would require the construction contractor to close one of the two traffic lanes during construction activities, resulting in a reversible control (both directions alternating use of a single lane) lane closure.
 Diversions of traffic would be signed; and barriers, striping, and cones would be used as necessary to guide traffic and delineate temporary lanes.
 Flagpersons would monitor and guide traffic during periods of reversible control lane closure, equipment movement, or when construction activities were occurring near traffic lanes to ensure public and worker safety.